142 (number)

 142 (one hundred [and] forty-two) is the natural number following 141 and preceding 143.

 In mathematics

 There are 142 connected functional graphs on four labeled vertices, 142 planar graphs with 6 unlabeled vertices, and 142 partial involutions on five elements.

+It is a semiprime.
 It is also palindromic in base 3 (12021).

 In memoriam

 At the United States Merchant Marine Academy, the number '142' represents 142 Cadet/Midshipmen who died aboard merchant vessels during World War II.
 The U.S. Merchant Marine Academy, among the nation's five federal academies, is the only institution authorized to carry a battle standard as part of its color guard.
 The battle standard bears the number "142" on a field of red, white and blue.